yoeo/guesslang/docs/typehints.rst

   class Chain:
+      """Linked values"""

-      # the type "Chain" is not fully defined here, all the references to
+      # The type "Chain" is not fully defined here,
-      # "Chain" type should be written as a string "'Chain'"
+      # references to "Chain" type should be written as a string "'Chain'"
       def __init__(self, value: int, next: Optional['Chain'] = None) -> None:
           self.value = value
           self._next = next